minweny/raspberryPiHotspot/README.md

 traceroute -4
 ```

-## set up hostname and connect to wifi
+## set up hostname and connect to wifi(it takes long time for new hostname to work)
 > instead, just ping raspberrypi/raspberrypi.local for a few times.
 It would sometimes let you ssh via a weird IP
 sometimes the pi is assigned wrong ip address, cannot ssh with hostname, nmap, ping
 ```